 The Ph.D.
-Emphasis in Writing Studies is open to graduate students currently pursuing advanced degrees in the affiliated UCSB departments of Comparative Literature, English, Feminist Studies, Linguistics, and the Gervirtz Graduate School of Education.
+Emphasis in Writing Studies is open to graduate students currently pursuing advanced degrees in the affiliated UCSB departments of Comparative Literature, English, Feminist Studies, Linguistics, Gervirtz Graduate School of Education, or Religious Studies.

 The Ph.D.
 Emphasis curriculum provides both an overview of Writing Studies and opportunity to specialize in areas congruent with a student's research interests.
 The course requirements include A) a proseminar (4 credits); B) three additional courses (12 credits) as described below; and C) completion of an advanced project.